 Di Pasquale said that the college cannot afford to hire more officers at this time, and that their continued salary and benefits over the years would be far more expensive than the security camera system.

-Robinson said there are 21 campus police officers for CCRI’s four campuses, down from 30, who work three shifts.
+Robinson said there are 21 College Police officers for CCRI’s four campuses, down from 30, who work three shifts.
 “We haven’t increased our personnel but we’ve increased what we need to do with those personnel,” he said.

 Burke said that cameras deter petty crime and help police track down suspects after the fact.
 Their effectiveness is the reason why cameras can be found in so many stores, campuses, parking garages and public places, he said.

 Di Pasquale said no decision has been reached about whether to install security cameras, and further discussion will occur.

 “This isn’t just about deciding ‘cameras or no cameras,’” he said, “This is about making a plan for our security.”

 The other primary topic of the open forums was to share the recommendations of the CCRI 21st Century Workforce Commission report, which can be seen in full on the president’s website.